ChebanovDD/VertexFlow/README.md

 ### Export Geometry From Revit

-> In the `src/VertexFlow.RevitAddin` project you will find full example.
+> You will find a complete example in the `src/VertexFlow.RevitAddin` project.

 1. Create a class to store mesh data
     - [RevitMesh](https://github.com/ChebanovDD/VertexFlow/blob/develop/src/VertexFlow.RevitAddin/Exporter/Models/RevitMesh.cs)